Ramadan is one of the Islamic calendar’s most special and loved months - a time for reflection, prayer, and reward. Donate your Zakat.

 During this blessed month, Muslims in the UK and worldwide join to celebrate their faith, reflecting on the wisdom of the Holy Qur’an, fasting during the day, and praying at night.

 Generosity and selflessness bring great rewards in Islam, and during the beloved month of Ramadan, these blessings and rewards are greatly multiplied.
-Laylat-ul-Qadr (the Night of Power) falls during the last 10 nights of Ramadan and marks when the Holy Qur’an was first sent to Prophet Muhammad (PBUH).
+Laylat-al-Qadr (the Night of Power) falls during the last 10 nights of Ramadan and marks when the Holy Qur’an was first sent to Prophet Muhammad (PBUH).
 The rewards of performing good deeds and generous acts in the Night of Power are worth a thousand months, infinitely multiplied.
 Let’s make the most of this blessed month while investing in our Hereafter.

 We wish you a blessed month filled with infinite reward – Ameen.

-For Ramadan 2023, UK Islamic Mission is once again asking our supporters to please consider supporting our charity work in Ramadan and the rest of the year.
+For Ramadan 2024, UK Islamic Mission is once again asking our supporters to please consider supporting our charity work in Ramadan and the rest of the year.
 Your donations go a long way in helping those most in need in the United Kingdom and worldwide.

 The daily fast is opened with a meal just before dawn, called Suhoor, which precedes the first prayer of the day.
 The fast is closed shortly after sunset with a second meal – Iftar – which typically starts with dates and water.

 Fasting (Sawm) is the fourth of the Five Pillars of Islam.
-It is an act of obedience and submission to Allah’s (SWT) commands through the highest degree of commitment, sincerity and faithfulness to seek the mercy of Allah (SWT), to atone for sins, errors, and mistakes, and to avoid condemnation.
-Every adult Muslim of sane mind must complete the fast during Ramadan aside from the elderly, sick and some other exempt groups.
+It is an act of obedience and submission to Allah’s (SWT) commands through the highest degree of commitment, sincerity, and faithfulness to seek the mercy of Allah (SWT), to atone for sins, errors, and mistakes, and to avoid condemnation.
+Every adult Muslim of sane mind must complete the fast during Ramadan, aside from the elderly, sick, and some other exempt groups.

-Fasting involves abstaining from food, drink and sinful acts between the hours of dawn and sunset during every day of Ramadan.
+Fasting involves abstaining from food, drink, and sinful acts between the hours of dawn and sunset during every day of Ramadan.

-The Ramadan fast and other acts of worship are not valid unless they are accompanied by the proper intention, because the Prophet (PBUH) said:
+The Ramadan fast and other acts of worship are not valid unless they are accompanied by the proper intention because the Prophet (PBUH) said:

 “Actions are but by intentions, and everyone shall have but that which he intended…”